Wednesday, December 29, 2021

 Changes Post-1995

 2. Major reorganization of the Chinese anti-tank assets - Western ATGM flooded China in the winter of 1995-96, and those ATGM led to the failure of the 1996 Soviet offensive.
-Thus, replace RCLs and AT Guns in the Regimental, Divisional, Army, and Front level AT units with HMMWV with ATGM.
+Thus, replace RCLs and AT Guns in the Regimental, Divisional, Army, and Front-level AT units with HMMWV with ATGM.
 This ATGM may either be Chinese-made Sagger or Milan copies, or American-made Javelin, TOW-2, or Israeli Spike NLOS systems (the latter was exceedingly rare and were mounted in modified Chinese Type-59s (no more than 1 stand should be present in a game).
 Additionally, the Chinese SA-342s were modified to accept TOW-2.
 The RCLs and AT guns were transferred to Chinese militia units.
-Moreover, a number of RPG-7 manufacturers (namely Egypt and Israel) stepped in to sell additional RPG-7 copies to China to replace their mountains of RPG-2.
-In game terms, this means all front-line infantry units replace their RPG-2 with RPG-7.
+Moreover, several RPG-7 manufacturers (Egypt and Israel) stepped in to sell additional RPG-7 copies to China to replace their mountains of RPG-2.
+In game terms, all front-line infantry units replace their RPG-2 with RPG-7.
 All other stands continue to use RPG-2.

 3. US-supplied Fire Control equipment and ammunition - US advisers provided Tacfire fire control equipment to the Chinese at the Front and Army level.
-Remove the -1 from all Army-level artillery battalions.
-Furthermore, the US provided limited stocks of 155mm FASCAM and ICM rounds (Chinese front level 155mm units may fire 1 ICM or FASCAM mission per game).
+Remove the -1 from all Army-level and Front-level artillery battalions.
+Furthermore, the US offered limited stocks of 155mm FASCAM and ICM rounds (Chinese front-level 155mm units may fire 1 ICM or FASCAM mission per game).

 4. Stinger MANPADS provided - the US also sold thousands of Stingers MANPADS to China, and every AAA unit at Regiment and above should have 1 Stinger-POST stand and 1 HMMWV.